palantus/mscp/README.md

 You need note 7+ and (if version < 8) the node flag ```--harmony-async-await```.
 For the browser client, you need Chrome 56 or Firefox 52 (for async/await).

+## Setup parameters

+- useForwardedHeader: If set to true, then the security module will check the headers for 'x-forwarded-for' header to get the IP of the client, instead of the proxy server.
+Only use this, if you are behind a proxy that sets this variable.
+- useRealIPHeader: If set to true, then the security module will check the headers for 'x-real-ip' header to get the IP of the client, instead of the proxy server.
+Only use this, if you are behind a proxy that sets this variable.